- What is Christianity?

 Go to next tab: A way back

-Jesus offers a way back to GodThe good news is that God has come after us to give us a second chance to know him and to experience his love and life.
-He did this by sending Jesus, his own Son, into the world, to live a human life.
+A way backThe good news is that God has come after us to give us a second chance to know him and to experience his love and life.
+He did this by sending Jesus, his own son, into the world, to live a human life.
 Although Jesus lived a perfect life, he was arrested and sentenced to death on a cross.
 Dying on the cross was a way for him to take the punishment for all the sin that we have committed and to restore our relationship with God.

 Go to next tab: The decision